Exclusive: What helps Virat Kohli win matches from difficult situations

 Kohli scored 90 that day to save Delhi from defeat against Karnataka.

+He came out to bat that day because his father's biggest dream was to see him play for India.

-Two years later, he made his international debut and the rest, as they say, is history.
+Two years later, Kohli made his international debut and the rest, as they say, is history.

 ‘Congratulations to the organisers at the DP World Tour - and the JGE agronomy team for making the golf course so good today’